AartOdding/Geometry_Wars/README.md

 Most of the Entity Component System, and the game logic was coded by Dennis Vinke, and the rendering and audio engine was written by me.

-For compilation instructions see the file compilation-info.txt.
+For compilation instructions see the file compilation-info.md.

 Doxygen documentation can be generated from the doxyfile in this directory.